dominiclvj/demo-course/modules/HelloWorld/exercises/Hello World/instructions/instruction.md

 ### Learning
 Welcome to your first Python coding challenge!
 You will learn how to write a simple Python program and understand how the ```print()``` function works.

 Python is a popular, beginner-friendly programming language.
-One of the first tasks every programmer undertakes is writing a Hello World program.
+One of the first tasks every programmer undertakes when learning a new language is writing a Hello World program.
 This is a simple program that displays the message "Hello World!" on the screen.

+In Python, we use the ```print()``` function to display output from our program.
+This will appear in the 'Output' column on the right-hand side of the screen.
+The print function takes text or other information inside the parenthesis and outputs it to the console.

 ### Challenge
 Here's what you need to do:
-- In Python, we use the ```print()``` function to display output.
-The print function takes text or other information inside the parenthesis and outputs it to the console.

 - To display a simple message saying "Hello World!" you can use the print function as follows: ```print("Hello World!")```.
+Type this into the main.py file open in the text editor in the middle of the screen.

-- Once you've managed to print "Hello World!" to the console, try changing the double-quotes ```"``` to single-quotes ```'``` and see what happens.
+- Use the 'Run Program' button in the bottom left-hand corner of the screen to run your code.
+Once you've managed to print "Hello World!" to the console, try changing the double-quotes ```"``` to single-quotes ```'``` and see what happens.